 The lodging and amenities will vary by each housing option, but you can easily buy things that meet your needs in Cape Town.
-You may want to take a towel, but you can also purchase this once abroad.
+You may want to take a towel and linens for a single bed, but you can also purchase them once abroad.
 Most kitchens are equipped for conventional cooking (no microwaves).
 Houses are not centrally heated, and you may want to purchase a heater for the winter months or a fan for the warmer months.

 Rent and Fees